Sherminsoh/freeCodeCamp/guide/english/android-development/core-components/index.md

 title: Android core components
 ---
 # Android core components
-Core components are the essential elements which an app for Android consists of.
+Core components are the essential elements which an Android app consists of.
 Each of them has its own purpose and lifecycle but not all of them are independent.
-They are:
+The core components are:

 - Activities
 - Services